jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 https://apps.gedling.gov.uk/GDW/Rounds/data/Garden%20Waste%20J-2025.pdf
 ```

-These files are the original source of data for the calendars produced.

 ## How are these calendars generated?

-The original printed calendars are human translated into a recurring calendar events using RRULE, with the exception of changed collection days which are created as one-off VEVENT instances.
+The calendar data from Gedling is translated into a recurring calendar events using RRULE, with the exception of changed collection days which are created as one-off VEVENT instances.
 Each calendar is exported in the iCal format and is the primary source data.

 Using the excellent [ical.js](https://github.com/kewisch/ical.js) and wrapper library [ical-expander](https://www.npmjs.com/package/ical-expander).
 The iCal data is expanded to have all instances of collection dates represented in JSON.
 These are automatically built on any update to the iCal data.